 Submit a one-page CV clearly indicating name and contact information; academic degrees (with degree, institution, major or discipline, and date conferred); any academic fellowships, scholarships, or honors; any academic publications; language proficiency (other than English; for each language, indicate proficiency in reading, speaking, and writing as fluent, advanced, intermediate, or basic); references (include the name, position, institutional affiliation, and email address of each person who will submit a letter of recommendation); and any additional, academically relevant information.
 On the application checklist page of the graduate application portal, this item will be listed as 'Curriculum Vitae or Resume'.
 Please do not send a resume.

 Submit a sample of philosophical writing, maximum 7500 words.

-Submit a transcript from each college or university from which you received a degree or in which you are currently enrolled.
+Submit a transcript from each college or university you have attended.
 For purposes of the application process, legible scans of transcripts are fine.
-If accepted into the program, applicants must submit official transcripts before matriculating.
+If accepted, applicants must submit official transcripts before matriculating.

 Letters of Recommendation

 At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.

 Please use the graduate application portal to generate online requests for confidential letters of recommendations.
 Recommenders will receive instructions by email for uploading their letters directly to the Duquesne system.